Graduated payment mortgage loan

-A graduated payment mortgage loan, often referred to as GPM, is a mortgage with low initial monthly payments which gradually increase over a specified time frame.
+A graduated payment mortgage loan (GPM) is a mortgage with low initial monthly payments which gradually increase over a specified time frame.
 These plans are mostly geared towards young people who cannot afford large payments now, but can realistically expect to raise their incomes in the future.
 For instance a medical student who is just about to finish medical school might not have the financial capability to pay for a mortgage loan, but once graduated, it is more than probable to be earning a high income.
 It is a form of negative amortization loan.

 Mechanism

 GPMs are presently only readily available in the United States for mortgages insured by the Federal Housing Administration.
 Over a period of time, typically 5 to 15 years, the monthly FHA mortgage payments increase every year according to a predetermined percentage.
 For instance, a borrower may have a 30-year graduated payment mortgage with monthly payments that increase by 7% every year for five years.
 At the end of five years, the increases stop.
 The borrower would then pay this new increased amount monthly for the rest of the 25-year loan term.